-Once the cloud distribution point is configured, you can test the connection to the cloud service.
+Once the cloud distribution point is configured, you can test the connection to the content delivery network.

 - 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🗱 .
+- 2. In the top-right corner of the page, click Settings 🇱 .

-- Click Computer Management.
+- 3. Click Computer Management.

-On a smartphone or iPod touch, this option is in the pop-up menu.

-- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point -
+- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point

 - 5. Click Test.

 - 6. Click Test again.